 Please see our Donate page.

-Civility First was founded in 2017 by Jim Campbell, Dave Cauffman, Tom Ewell, Alice O’Grady, Sandi Peterson, Cathy Whitmire and Bob Wolters, who serve as a board of directors.
-Biographies follow:
+Civility First is a Washington State and IRS 501(c)3 tax-exempt, nonprofit corporation founded in 2017 on Whidbey Island by Jim Campbell, Dave Cauffman, Tom Ewell, Sara McGruder, Alice O’Grady, Sandi Peterson, Cathy Whitmire and Bob Wolters.
+Biographies of our founders and current Board of Directors follow:

 Jim was born in Indiana and graduated from Frankfort High School in 1953.
 After high school, he enlisted in the United States Navy, retiring as a Chief Petty Officer in December of 1974.
 He went to work for Lockheed Missiles and Space Company in Sunnyvale, California in July of 1977.
 Over the next 24 years, Jim worked as Publications Engineer, Lead Engineer, and Project Manager in Sunnyvale, Liaison Representative/Marketing Representative in Washington, D.C., and finally as Senior Manager serving as Liaison to the Royal Navy Trident Missile Program in Helensburgh, Scotland.
 He retired from Lockheed in December of 2000.
 Jim and his wife Beth have been married 38 years.
 They have five children, living in Spokane and the San Francisco Bay Area.